Emily Dudak Leiter

 Emily also likes public speaking.
 She is a frequent speaker at the national conferences of AAAA and has spoken for the State Bar of Wisconsin, judges, social workers, and guardians ad litem.
 She speaks about her practice areas, as well as using Yoga and meditation for attorney wellness.

 Emily enjoys spending time with her husband, Paul, and their dog, Rosebud.
-She loves Yoga, bike riding, long-boarding, stand-up paddle boarding, long walks and hikes, and reading.
-Emily is a Registered Yoga Instructor with Yoga Alliance and teaches privately for lawyers and businesses, including the regular yoga class for The Law Center employees.
+She loves Yoga, bike riding, hiking, stand-up paddle boarding, reading, and playing video games.
+Emily is a Registered Yoga Instructor with Yoga Alliance and has taught privately for lawyers and businesses, including the weekly yoga class for The Law Center employees.